javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 }
 ```

-If anything is unclear, please visit the [chapter about iterables](info:iterable), it gives all the details about regular iterators.
+If anything is unclear, please visit the chapter [](info:iterable), it gives all the details about regular iterables.

-## Async iterators
+## Async iterables

-Asynchronous iterators are similar to regular iterators.
-We also need to have an iterable object, but values are expected to come asynchronously.
+Asynchronous iteration is needed when values come asynchronously: after `setTimeout` or another kind of delay.

-The most common case is that the object needs to make a network request to deliver the next value.
+The most common case is that the object needs to make a network request to deliver the next value, we'll see a real-life example of it a bit later.

-Regular iterators, as the one above, require `next()` to return the next value right away.
-That's where asynchronous iterators come into play.

-To make the object iterable asynchronously:
+To make an object iterable asynchronously:

-1. We need to use `Symbol.asyncIterator` instead of `Symbol.iterator`.
+1. Use `Symbol.asyncIterator` instead of `Symbol.iterator`.
 2. The `next()` method should return a promise (to be fulfilled with the next value).
     - The `async` keyword handles it, we can simply make `async next()`.
 3. To iterate over such an object, we should use a `for await (let item of iterable)` loop.